AdhavanT/ATProfiler/README.md

 ### Using multi-test types:

 ```
 //Use 0 to specify number of tests will be assigned during runtime.
-Otherwise use the total number of tests (tests will be allocated by ATP)
+//Otherwise use the total number of tests (tests will be allocated by ATP)
 ATP_REGISTER_M(Tiles, 0);
 static b32 render_tile_from_camera(uint32 tile_no, RayCastTools& tools)
 {